userbm/Time-Series-High-Impedence-Fault-Classification/README.md

 # Time Series (High-Impedence-Fault) Classification
 High Impedence Fault Classification is a time series classification problem.
-Model is 1D convolutional.
+Model is 1D CNN.

 ## Dataset
 Each instance conists of 30 step recording of energy signal in the system.